shanmugapriya287/MyPortfolio/README.md

 Generated personalized risk insights to support early intervention and reduce complications.
 Reduced late-stage stroke complications by 20%.

 ## 3. NHS Data Visualization
-**Description**:
-  Developed an interactive Tableau dashboard to visualize inpatient and outpatient trends, regional disparities, and other key health data metrics, reducing manual analysis time by 15% and streamlining decision-making processes.

 **Key Highlights**:
 Created an interactive Tableau dashboard to visualize inpatient and outpatient trends.